Alphabetical order

 Alphabetical order is a system whereby character strings are placed in order based on the position of the characters in the conventional ordering of an alphabet.
 It is one of the methods of collation.
 In mathematics, a lexicographical order is the generalization of the alphabetical order to other data types, such as sequences of numbers or other ordered mathematical objects.

 When applied to strings or sequences that may contain digits, numbers or more elaborate types of elements, in addition to alphabetical characters, the alphabetical order is generally called a lexicographical order.

 To determine which of two strings of characters comes first when arranging in alphabetical order, their first letters are compared.
 If they differ, then the string whose first letter comes earlier in the alphabet comes before the other string.
 If the first letters are the same, then the second letters are compared, and so on.
-If a position is reached where one string has no more letters to compare while the other does, then the first (shorter) string is deemed to come first in alphabetical order.
+If a position is reached where one string has no more letters to compare while the other does, then the shorter string is deemed to come first in alphabetical order.

 Capital or upper case letters are generally considered to be identical to their corresponding lower case letters for the purposes of alphabetical ordering, although conventions may be adopted to handle situations where two strings differ only in capitalization.
 Various conventions also exist for the handling of strings containing spaces, modified letters, such as those with diacritics, and non-letter characters such as marks of punctuation.

 The result of placing a set of words or strings in alphabetical order is that all of the strings beginning with the same letter are grouped together; within that grouping all words beginning with the same two-letter sequence are grouped together; and so on.
 The system thus tends to maximize the number of common initial letters between adjacent words.